Syracuse, New York: History

+The area which would become Syracuse was home to the Onondaga Nation, one of the five nations of the Haudenosaunee Confederacy, for centuries prior to European arrival.
+During this time, the village of Onondaga served as the traditional capital of the Haudenosaunee Grand Council.

-French missionaries were the first Europeans to come to this area, arriving to work with and convert the Native Americans in the mid-17th century.
-At the invitation of the Onondaga Nation, one of the five nations of the Iroquois Confederacy, a Jesuit priest by the name of Simon Le Moyne, accompanied by soldiers and coureurs des bois, including Pierre Esprit Radisson, set up a mission, known as Ste.
+French missionaries were the first Europeans to come to this area, arriving to work with and convert the Native Americans to Christianity in the mid-17th century.
+A Jesuit priest by the name of Simon Le Moyne, accompanied by soldiers and coureurs des bois, including Pierre Esprit Radisson, set up a mission, known as Ste.
 Marie de Gannentaha, on the northeast shore of Onondaga Lake.

-Jesuit missionaries reported salty brine springs around the southern end of what they referred to as "Salt Lake", known today as Onondaga Lake in honor of the historic tribe.
-French fur traders established trade throughout the New York area among the Iroquois.
+Jesuit missionaries reported salty brine springs around the southern end of what they referred to as "Salt Lake", known today as Onondaga Lake after the indigenous inhabitants.
+French fur traders established trade throughout the New York area among the Haudenosaunee.
 Dutch and English colonists also were traders, and the English nominally claimed the area, from their upstate base at Albany, New York.
-During the American Revolutionary War, the highly decentralized Iroquois divided into groups and bands that supported the British, and two tribes that supported the American-born rebels, or patriots.

-Settlers came into central and western New York from eastern parts of the state and New England after the American Revolutionary War and various treaties with and land sales by Native American tribes.
+After centuries of unity, the American Revolutionary War divided the consensus-based Haudenosaunee, with the Confederacy dividing into a pro-British majority and a minority, mainly the Oneida and Tuscarora, who supported the American-born patriots.
+Following the Revolution, settlers came into central and western New York from eastern parts of the state and New England after the American Revolutionary War and various treaties with and land sales by the Haudenosaunee.
 The subsequent designation of this area by the state of New York as the Onondaga Salt Springs Reservation provided the basis for commercial salt production.
 Such production took place from the late 1700s through the early 1900s.
 Brine from wells that tapped into halite (common salt) beds in the Salina shale near Tully, New York, 15 miles south of the city, was developed in the 19th century.
 It is the north-flowing brine from Tully that is the source of salt for the "salty springs" found along the shoreline of Onondaga Lake.
 The rapid development of this industry in the 18th and 19th centuries led to the nicknaming of this area as "The Salt City".